 8. Chrysanthemum – Lemonsota: I can’t leave out chrysanthemums when talking about fall color!
 This hardy cushion mum is covered with lemon yellow, pompom-like flowers with darker centers.
 It features delicately fringed petals.
 Blooms from August – October and is rabbit resistant and a butterfly attractor.
 (Also pictured at top of the post)

 Contrasts nicely with the variegated deep green and gold streaked foliage.
 Flowers in September and October.
 Great choice for shady patios or walkways.

 10. Helenium – Autumnale (Sneezeweed): A showy native with daisy-like flowers in shades of red, yellow, and orange.
 Very attractive and useful for late season color and height in the garden.
 Attracts butterflies and birds.
 Despite the name, it doesn’t cause sneezing or hayfever.
 (Photo below)

 Fall gardening is exceptionally rewarding!
 Believe it or not, we have only scratched the surface of perennials that have fall flowers and color during the cooler months of the year.
 There are many, many more to choose from … I’ve just highlighted a few of my faves.

 You really can design your garden to have lovely blooms and vibrant colors from early spring to late fall.
 All of these are easy to grow and many are good for cutting.
 Mix and match and be sure to understand each plant’s sun needs and plant them accordingly …

-The list above is a very good starting place if you are looking for some plants to spruce up your garden after your summer plants have fizzled out.
+The list above is a very good starting place if you are looking for some fall blooming perennials to spruce up your garden after your summer plants have fizzled out.
 Have fun and enjoy the pleasures of autumn!